AML KYC Compliance Certification course in India

-- Is this company being setup to avoid tax regulations or to avoid any laws or to commit some other kind of illegal activity?
+- Is this company being set up to avoid tax regulations or to avoid any laws, or to commit some other kind of illegal activity?

 So they want to know the customer to understand if they are not in some way indulging in illegal activities.
-Identity verification has become necessary in establishing business relationship.
+Identity verification has become necessary in establishing a business relationship.
 Financial institutions need some papers to complete this activity.
 They need your identification documents and proof of residence.

-Risk Based Approach and AML KYC Certification
+Risk-Based Approach, and AML KYC Certification

-They have created different e-learning modules around different complicated AML KYC concepts.
+Likewise, they have created different e-learning modules around different complicated AML KYC concepts.